ARAG SE

-The ARAG Group operates in 15 European countries (Austria, Belgium, Denmark, Germany, Great Britain, Greece, Italy, Luxembourg, the Netherlands, Norway, Portugal, Republic of Ireland, Slovenia, Spain, Sweden, and Switzerland), in Australia, Canada and the United States.

 History

-The ARAG Group was founded in 1935 as legal insurance company under the name of Deutsche Auto-Rechtsschutz-AG (DARAG) by the Düsseldorf entrepreneur and attorney Heinrich Fassbender.
-With that venture, Faßbender opened the door to a lucrative field of business.
-His stated founding principle was as follows: "All citizens should be able to assert their rights, not only those who can afford to do so".
-Following the expansion of legal insurance beyond the boundaries of straight automotive legal insurance (1949), the company branched out into other segments of the insurance industry in 1962 and began marketing the business concept of legal insurance.
-The ARAG Group entered the life assurance business in 1965 and issued its first health insurance policies in 1985, having acquired other insurance companies in that segment.
-These firms are based in Munich, the second German location of the ARAG Group.
-Other international legal insurance companies have been acquired over the years.
-The ARAG Group now is active in a total of 19 countries - including the US, Canada and Australia.
+The ARAG Group was founded in 1935 as a legal expenses insurance company under the name of Deutsche Auto-Rechtsschutz-AG (DARAG) by the Düsseldorf entrepreneur and attorney Heinrich Fassbender.
+With this venture, Faßbender opened the door to a lucrative field of business.
+His stated founding principle was to make access to justice easier for people: "All citizens should be able to assert their rights, not only those who can afford to do so".
+Following the expansion of legal expenses insurance beyond the boundaries of straight automotive legal expenses insurance (1948), the company branched out into other segments of the insurance industry in 1962 and began marketing the business concept of legal expenses insurance also outside of Germany.

+From 1965 onward, the ARAG Group entered the life insurance business and, from 1985, the health insurance sector, acquiring other insurers for this purpose.
+The ARAG Krankenversicherungs-AG conducts its insurance business from Munich, the group’s second German location.
+The life insurance division was sold in 2017, retroactive to January 1, to the Frankfurter Leben Group.

 In 2001, the Group occupied new corporate headquarters in the ARAG Tower in Düsseldorf, a building designed by Lord Norman Foster and the Düsseldorf firm of RKW Rhode Kellermann Wawrowsky Architektur + Städtebau.

-The Group has been an active sponsor of numerous clubs and associations, primarily in Düsseldorf, for many years.
+Over the years, further acquisitions and the establishment of international legal expenses insurance companies followed.
+In response to ongoing internationalization, ARAG was converted into a European Company (SE) in December 2011.

+At the end of 2019, ARAG launched business operations in Australia.
+ARAG Services Australia Pty Ltd acted as an underwriting agency providing legal expense insurance to brokers and intermediaries, including commercial, private, landlord, and online legal policies.
+In 2025, ARAG withdrew from the Australian market after the business had not developed as expected.

+As part of the acquisition of D.A.S.
+UK from Ergo in 2023, ARAG also took over its law firm in the United Kingdom, further expanding its international business involving in-house lawyers.
+ARAG had already been present on the UK market since 2006 through its subsidiary, ARAG plc.

 Structure of the ARAG Group

-ARAG Allgemeine Rechtsschutz-Versicherungs-AG is the operational management company for the Group and manages the legal insurance business in Germany and abroad.
-The composite and health insurance lines are managed by separate insurance companies.
-Paul-Otto Faßbender is the majority shareholder in the ARAG Group.
+The majority shareholder and thus principal owner of the ARAG Group is Paul-Otto Faßbender, grandson of the company's founder.
 Between 2000 and July 2020, he was Chairman of the Management Board and responsible for central Group functions.
-Renko Dirksen replaced him in that position in July 2020.
-He is supported by Management Board members Matthias Maslaton, Wolfgang Mathmann, Hanno Petersen, Joerg Schwarze, and Werenfried Wendler.
-Paul-Otto Faßbender was elected by the Supervisory Board of ARAG SE as its Chairman in July 2020.
+In 2020, Renko Dirksen became Speaker of the Board of Management of ARAG SE, and in 2025 he was appointed Chairman of the Board of Management.
+He is also responsible for the Group’s central corporate functions.
+In July 2020, Paul-Otto Faßbender was elected Chairman of the Supervisory Board of ARAG SE by the company’s supervisory board.